-Southeast Asia Tour 2015 –
+Southeast Asia Tour 2015

 Luang Prabang | Laos

 07 Dec 2015 | Mon

 Day 19 of 46

 Mekong Riverview Hotel Luang Prabang

-The first thing Urban did when he met us was to invite us for wine in the “Viewpoint Cafe” at 6:30 pm that evening (more on this a little later).
-After this Bounvone showed us to our room.
-Our room was a suite on the second floor overlooking the Mekong river.
+The first thing Urban did when he met us was to invite us for wine in the “Viewpoint Café” at 6:30 pm that evening (more on this a little later).
+After this, Bounvone showed us to our room.
+Our room was a suite on the second floor overlooking the Mekong River.

-The big highlight of this celebration will be an Elephant Parade in Luang Prabang which takes place tomorrow (Dec.
-9th).
-We plan to be there taking plenty of pictures and videos!
+The big highlight of this celebration will be an Elephant Parade in Luang Prabang which takes place tomorrow (09 Dec 2015).
+We plan to be there, taking plenty of pictures and videos!

 Entrance, Lobby & Grounds

-The town of Luang Prabang is much like a peninsula, with the hotel on the lower end facing the Mekong river.
+The town of Luang Prabang is much like a peninsula, with the hotel on the lower end facing the Mekong River.
 The five buildings that make up the hotel grounds are all fairly new but built to look older using the old traditional Lao architecture.